 - It took another month to regain a feeling of normalcy on the job.
 For the first time in my young life, I was at work in deep reflection about the importance of vacation instead of being on a brief vacation worrying about what was going on at work.

 It was the first time I’d taken a one-month vacation since elementary school.
-From junior high school on, my summers were spent in work-study.
-Thirty days of “leisure, freedom, exemption, a being free from duty” permanently changed my attitude and my life for the better.
+From junior high school on, all of my summers were spent in work-study.
+Thirty days of “leisure, freedom, exemption, a being free from duty” in 1996 permanently changed my attitude and my life for the better.

 Americans are notoriously vacation deprived, scrounging what they can get, or feel safe taking.
+American employers are notoriously like jealous mates who don’t want you out of their site for too long.
 In stark contrast, others in the world take a more civilized view of ‘holiday.’
 “European Union legislation mandates that all 28 member states must by law grant all employees a minimum of 4 weeks of paid vacation.
 Workers are entitled to 10 days paid annual leave for each complete year of service.
 Every employee is also entitled to 12 paid public holidays.”

 For the first time in my young life, I understood.